Asajj Ventress: The Clone Wars

 Ventress is an antagonist in the 2008 The Clone Wars film.
 As the disciple of Count Dooku, she helps him with his plan to turn Jabba the Hutt against the Galactic Republic by kidnapping his son Rotta.
-Ventress fights Jedi Knight Anakin Skywalker and apprentice Ahsoka Tano, who rescue Rotta, and later also battles Jedi Master Obi-Wan Kenobi, who defeats her, forcing her to flee.
+Ventress fights Jedi Knight Anakin Skywalker and his apprentice Ahsoka Tano, who rescue Rotta, and later also battles Jedi Master Obi-Wan Kenobi, who defeats her, forcing her to flee.

 Ventress is a lead character in all five broadcast seasons of the subsequent The Clone Wars animated series.
 In season one, Ventress travels to the moon of Rugosa as Dooku's emissary to form an alliance between the planet Toydaria and the Separatists.
 The king of Toydaria is reluctant but allows her forces to face Yoda in battle to prove which side is superior.
 When the king decides to side with the Republic, Dooku gives his assassin permission to kill the king so they may have a better chance with the successor.
 Yoda thwarts her attempt, however, and she is forced to flee.
 Dooku orders Ventress to spy on the planet Kamino for the Separatist forces, planning an invasion with General Grievous to destroy the clone production facilities while stealing Jango Fett's DNA template from the production facility.
 Ventress then frees Trade Federation Viceroy Nute Gunray from the custody of Luminara Unduli and Ahsoka, fighting the two Jedi before ultimately succeeding in her mission.

 In season three, Ventress' back story is explained: she hails from the planet Dathomir and was sold by the Nightsisters to criminals.
 She would have likely been killed in a pirate raid if not for Jedi Ky Narec, who had crashed on Rattatak.
 Narec sensed her potential and trained her in the ways of the Force.
 However, warlord Osika Kirske killed Narec before Ventress could become a full-fledged Jedi.
 She developed an implacable hatred of the Jedi Order, which she believes abandoned her master and ignored the bloodshed on her planet.